 This is a little more challenging than it may sound!
 I used my Nikon D4 with a Nikkor 14mm lens in my Aquatech underwater housing.
 On the housing I had a 25mm extension and an Aquatech 8 inch dome port (another of those strange situations in photography where some measurements are imperial and some metric).

 There are some unique challenges with using a dome port – the large dome does make it possible to shoot the split images but when it is submerged the dome throws a “projection” of the scene which can make focusing on your subject matter both under and over the water surface very difficult.
-Through testing I know that with my particular setup the underwater “projection” is approximately 0.3 metres from the front of the dome.
-This is very close so it is critical to use a lens that has close focusing capabilities.
+It takes trial and error to work out the correct focusing for each setup.

-My normal procedure for underwater shooting with this setup is to manually focus the lens to 0.3 metres before entering the water.
+My normal procedure for underwater shooting is to manually focus the lens before entering the water.
 I duct tape the focus ring to prevent any chance of movement.
 The next challenge is to have the above water subject also in focus.
-I therefore chose a higher ISO than normal and combined it with a smaller aperture to give me greater depth of field.
+I therefore choose a higher ISO than normal and combine it with a smaller aperture to give me greater depth of field.
 I asked my paddle boarding model Emma to paddle towards me and I let her get fairly close before signalling to Ana to swim underwater through my frame.
 We did this a number of times to ensure I had the distances right, and to allow both girls to perfect their timing.
 The end result was a number of great images each slightly different, that the client was thrilled about.
 Another box ticked.

 Nikon D4, 14mm Lens, f13 at 1/1250 second, ISO800.